 Ethic #1: Care for Earth

 We are only as healthy as our planet.
-Caring for the forests, the waterways, and the diverse life forms of our magnificent planet benefits us.
+Therefore, caring for the forests, the waterways, and the diverse life forms of our magnificent planet benefits us.
 It means to recognize and value resources that come onto and leave your site.

-For example, by capturing and slowing stormwater, you reduce pollution in local waterways.
+For example, by slowing down stormwater, you can reduce pollution in local waterways.

-On your site, actively seek ways to regenerate fertility and biodiversity rather than simply sustain current levels.
+On your site, seek ways to regenerate fertility and biodiversity rather than simply sustain current levels.

-With every action in my garden, I always ask, ‘Does this action help or hurt the ecology?
-Is there a more ecological and efficient way to achieve this goal?
-How would nature solve this problem?’
+In the case of my own garden, I always ask,’Does this action help or hurt the ecology?
+How would nature solve this problem?‘.

 Ethic #2: Care for People